South China Normal University: South China university libraries

 Built up in 2002, Nanhai campus library has an area of 14 thousand square meters.
 It has around 0.61 million books and 1100 reading seats.

+Rankings and reputation

+As of 2023, South China Normal University was ranked # 400–500th by the Academic Ranking of World Universities.

 Student life

 Student associations

 South China University has more than 120 student associations covering five domains: theory and study, society and practice, academic and science technology, entertainment and sport, interest and hobby.
 To name a few: Student Association of English, Student Association of Psychology, Student Association of Huayun Han Chinese Clothing, Literature Association of Hai Pengzi, Martial Art Association, Guitar Association, etc.